-Do it if the costs per clicks are affordable, and your product service is searched in Google/Bing.
+Do it if the costs per click are affordable, and your product service is searched in Google/Bing.

-Don’t it if you don’t have sufficient budget or your audience is not using Google/Bing to search for your products/services.
+Don’t do it if you don’t have a sufficient budget or your audience is not using Google/Bing to search for your products/services.

 Social media marketing is one of the most powerful tools you can use to achieve your marketing and branding goals.
 SMM includes posting regular text, image, or video updates on social channels (Facebook, Instagram, Pinterest, Twitter etc.), as well as creating social media ads.

-To improve your business’s social media presence and increase audience engagement, organic posting and paid ads should go hand in hand.
-A good social media marketing plan includes both a consistent posting schedule and running social ads for remarketing purposes.
-The choice of the social media channel also depends on the type of business you have: a highly visual business can rely on Instagram and Pinterest, while a B2B company might find Twitter and LinkedIn more useful for its marketing goals.
+Organic posting and paid ads should go hand in hand to improve your business’s social media presence and increase audience engagement.
+A good social media marketing plan includes a consistent posting schedule and running social ads for remarketing purposes.
+The choice of the social media channel also depends on the type of business you have: a highly visual business can rely on Instagram and Pinterest.
+At the same time, a B2B company might find Twitter and LinkedIn more valuable for its marketing goals.

-Do it if you get a lot of value from a strong social media presence.
+Do it if you get a lot of value from a solid social media presence.

-Don’t it if your audience uses other channels to search for your products/services (Google, Bing)
+Don’t do it if your audience uses other channels to search for your products/services (Google, Bing)

 Consider the Long Run

 The purpose of a business person is to grow their business.
-But this might mean different things for different companies, and it is finally up to every person to decide which channel serves their business purpose best; for example, if you are focused on getting sales fast, PPC campaigns are probably the best choice.
-If your business is new and you need brand awareness, think about investing in content marketing or social media.
+But this might mean different things for different companies.
+It is finally up to every person to decide which channel serves their business purpose best; for example, if you are focused on getting sales fast, PPC campaigns are probably the best choice.
+If your business is new and needs brand awareness, consider investing in content marketing or social media.
 You may also need to educate your audience through web PR.